Turn the key—nothing. No crank, no start. Just silence. What now?

 If the engine cranks after tapping, the starter is failing and needs to be replaced soon.

 Some starters can get stuck, but there’s a simple trick for manual cars.
-With the ignition off, put the car in gear and push it forward or backward.
+With the ignition off, put the car in gear and push it forward or backwards.
 This can help dislodge a stuck starter motor and get it working again.

 Step 4: What’s Next?